 auto-chasing mad block of unstoppable furry

 inquisitiveness.
-It is noticable that the videos you see
+It is noticeable that the videos you

 ferret.
 Never two.
 You can't train two ferrets, it